Soft and Chewy Granola Bars

-A simple, soft and chewy granola bars recipe that’s delicious as-is or can be adapted based on your favorite dried fruits, nuts or chocolate.
-Jump to the Easy Homemade Granola Bars Recipe or read on to see how we make them.
+How to make homemade granola bars!
+These granola bars are simple, soft and chewy.
+They are delicious as-is or can be adapted based on your favorite dried fruits, nuts or chocolate.
+Jump to the Easy Homemade Granola Bars Recipe

 We’ve made these many times now and every time, they’ve been just a little bit different.